ElizavetaElgaeva/gwas_practicals/GWAS_practicals.md

 ## Number of Fisher Scoring iterations: 3
 ```

-betaOR for sex is 0.4465, that corresponds to `OR=exp(0.4465)=1.563`, which concordant with that, calculated from 2x2 table:
+betaOR for sex is 0.4465, that corresponds to `OR=exp(0.4465)=1.563`, which is concordant with that, calculated from 2x2 table:

 ```r
 table(pheno$dm2,pheno$sex)